muhme/joomla-branches-tester/README.md

     And when running Cypress GUI on the Docker host, `localhost` and the mapped database port are used instead, as Docker container hostnames aren't accessible outside Docker, and no performance issues have been observed in this configuration.
-2. **SMTP Tester Port**: The `smtp-tester` port (7125) is not mapped to prevent listening on that port.
-This ensures that the, on the Docker host running, local Cypress GUI can listen on port 7125 during System Tests.

 Therefore, there is a separate Cypress configuration file `cypress.config.local.mjs` for the local execution of Cypress GUI on the Docker host.